Stewart-Anubis/Bzm-Kbooom-Knife-Zombie-Explode-Anubis-Edition/README.md

 * Effects and Sounds, to spice up the game.
 * Explode Zombie Beacon.
 * Recommended for ZM maps.
+* Add Volume of sounds
+* Add Explosion volume.
+* new syntax!

 ### Server ConVars